uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 ## Manage pay-as-you-go ssh connection data

 User should be able to register and manage ssh connection data to pay-as-you-go instances.
-Connecting to those instances, uyuni should extract repository information and authentication data.
+Connecting to those instances, uyuni server should extract repository information and authentication data.
 Users should be able to manage ssh connection data using the web UI or the XML-RPC API.

 Supported operations: